Marcasite Jewellery: 5 Never Told Secrets That Will Amaze You! Marcasite Jewellery: 5 Never Told Secrets That Will Amaze You!

 The name stuck in the jewellery trade long after the minerals were differentiated.
 So, even today, the beautiful vintage pieces we love are correctly called "marcasite jewellery," but they are crafted from the mineral pyrite.

-Secret #2: The Hidden Twin – Why Pyrite is Used (and Marcasite Isn't)
+Secret #2: Why Pyrite Is Used Instead of Marcasite

 Why use the "impostor"?
 The reason lies in their crystal structure.
 Pyrite has a stable cubic structure, while marcasite has an orthorhombic one.